Sterling sinks to five-week low as Brexit burden bites

 "People are slowly getting used to the idea that's thrown at us in every newspaper you can find: that a hard Brexit is likely," said Societe Generale macro strategist Kit Juckes, adding that sentiment was helping drive sterling lower this week, rather than new developments.

-Sterling slipped to $1.2946 in early deals in London, its weakest since Aug.
-16. By 1530 GMT it was trading at $1.2970, 0.1 percent lower on the day and over 3 percent off its high from just over two weeks ago.
+Sterling slipped to $1.2946 in early trade, its weakest since Aug.
+16, before recovering a touch, to around $1.2980 by 0735 GMT.
+That still left it down 0.1 percent on the day and over 3 percent down from its high just over two weeks ago.

-Michael Metcalfe, global head of macro strategy with State Street, said many major asset managers were probably still sitting on "short" positions in sterling - bets that it will fall - left over from trading around the Brexit vote.

-"Investors (at the time) bought gilts, bought UK stocks and hedged the currency," he said.

 The pound could move later in the day when the U.S. Federal Reserve announces its latest policy decision - though an interest rate hike this month has been virtually priced out by markets, some investors are expecting the Fed to flag a rise by the end of the year.

-Against the euro, sterling was also 0.1 percent weaker at 85.860 pence, close to the four-week low of 86.31 pence it hit the previous day.
+Against the euro, sterling was flat at 85.895 pence , close to the four-week low of 86.31 pence it hit the previous day.